Domiii/dbux/dbux-code/README.md

 # Usage

-In order to analyze your JavaScript program,
+In order to get started, you probably want to use the "Run with Dbux" button.

+Once your program has run, you can analyze it in great detail, as described below.

+If you have a build pipeline, and cannot just run it via `node myProgram.js`, refer to "[Adding Dbux to your build pipeline](../#adding-dbux-to-your-build-pipeline)".

 ##  "Run with Dbux" and "Debug with Dbux"

-* The "Run with Dbux" button is located at the top of the "Applications" view
+* The "Run with Dbux" button is located at the bottom right
+   * You can also find it in the Dbux container at the top of the "Applications" view
       * NOTE: You have to move mouse over it to see it.
 That's a VSCode limitation.
    * The button calls the "*Dbux: Run current file*" command.
 * The "Debug with Dbux" button does the same thing as the Run button but with `--inspect-brk` enabled.
    * Make sure to turn on VSCode's Auto Attach for this.
    * For more information, consult [the official manual on "Node.js debugging in VS Code"](https://code.visualstudio.com/docs/nodejs/nodejs-debugging).
-* When you click either button (or run the command), [@dbux/cli](../dbux-cli) will run the currently selected JS file (with the [@dbux/runtime](../dbux-runtime) injected), tracing out and recording all kinds of runtime information as it executes.
+* When you click either button (or run the command), [@dbux/cli](../dbux-cli) will run the currently selected JS file (with the [@dbux/runtime](../dbux-runtime) injected), tracing and recording runtime information as it executes.
    * NOTE: Architectural details are explained [here](../#architectural-notes).
 * You can configure both buttons in your workspace or user settings.
 See [Configuration](#configuration) for more details.